ymath-io/ymath.io/content/courses/exponents/exponents-basic/same-base-properties/index.md

 ---

 You might remember that when you learned about multiplication, you learned about some properties like the Associative Property, Commutative Property, and the Distributive Property.
-Today, we will learn two properties of exponents - the Product of Powers .
+Today, we will learn two properties of exponents - the Product of Powers Property and the Quotient of Powers Property.

 - Product of Powers: $x^a\cdot x^b=x^{a+b}$
 - Quotient of Powers: $\frac{x^a}{x^b}=x^{a-b}$